Camas County, Idaho: Politics

 With its small and mostly white population, Camas County is one of the most consistently Republican counties in Idaho, having last backed Democrats in 1960, when it voted for John F. Kennedy.

-The county is also well known for its large third-party voteshares in elections.
+Third-party candidates have historically performed well in Camas.
 In 1992, Independent Ross Perot got 29.84% of the vote.
-In 1996, Reform Party Ross Perot got 17.46%.
-In 2000, Reform Party candidate Patrick Buchanan got 3.94%.
+In 1996, Reform Party candidate Ross Perot got 17.46%.
+In 2000, Reform Party candidate Pat Buchanan got 3.94%.
 In 2016, Evan McMullin got 5.59%.

 Transportation

 U.S. Highway 20 runs east–west through the county's center, at elevations just over 5000 ft above sea level, connecting west to Mountain Home in Elmore County; to the east it intersects State Highway 75 in Blaine County.
 The northern terminus of State Highway 46 is at US-20, 4 mi east of Fairfield; it runs south over the Mount Bennett Hills into Gooding County and on to Gooding.